Refuse Refuse San Francisco

 - Organization of the materials.
 Hand out safety vests, trash pickers, rings & trash bags

-• How many bags of trash were collected?
+• How many bags of trash were collected and what was in them?

-• What was in them (tally by category)?
-Email info@refuserefusesf.org to request a spreadsheet of categories.
+- Tally contents by category - Email info@refuserefusesf.org to request a spreadsheet of categories.

 • While collecting the trash, mark off on a printed Google map of the neighborhood where you find the trash